uhm-descartes/uhm-descartes.github.io/_pages/research/fundamental.md

 developed, as well as behavioral explorations in the transportation sector to reduce greenhouse emissions.
-Hawaii is already a leading state in clean energy integration, and we expect our work to provide insights on how to enhance equitable and inclusive clean energy transitions in the nation and beyond.
+Hawaii is already a leading state in clean energy integration, and we expect our work to provide insights on how to enhance clean energy transitions in the nation and beyond.

 * [Healthcare](https://uhm-descartes.github.io/research/healthcare), particularly disease detection from ECGs and epidemics modeling, leveraging